 GB

-Germany's significant trade surplus with America could soon come back to bite it, a new investigation has found.
+Germany's significant trade surplus with America could soon come back to bite it, according to a new analysis.

 It comes as Donald Trump delays slapping a 50 per cent tariff rate on all European goods from June 1 to July 9.